techops-recsys-grad-hiring/global-grad-shopping-cart-scala/README.md

 ## Existing Business Rules

-Application code currently has following rules:
+Application code currently has the following rules:

 - Calculates total price and total loyalty points earned by the customer.
 - Products with product code starting with DIS_10 have a 10% discount applied.